wp-plugins/social-master/readme.txt

 = WHERE ARE ALL THE BUTTONS? =
 LITE Version Contains Facebook Like, Twitter Follow, Tweet and Google Plus ADVANCED Version constains all Buttons and Social Networks.
 Facebook Like, Twitter Follow and Re-Tweet, Google + plus, LinkedIn Share, Pinterest "pin it" Share, View on Instagram, Youtube Subscribe, StumbleUpon Share, MySpace Share, Digg Share, Reddit Share.
+ADVANCED Version also contains shortcode framework to use the widget inside your pages and posts.
 * [Advaced Version Link](http://wordpress.techgasp.com/download/social-sharing/social-master-for-wordpress/)

 = Need More Help =